 The inspection and maintenance services outlined in this section are considered minimum.
 Recommended in the schedule are minimum inspection and maintenance intervals based on average daily use in a normal environment.
 Average daily use is based on 1000 total operational hours per year maximum and intermittent operation of the hoist eight hours per day, five days per week with a maximum 50 percent "on" time and the average loading not exceeding 65 percent of rated load.
-For more details regarding hoist duty cycles, please HST-4-1999 "Performance reference ASTM Standard for Overhead Electric Wire Rope Hoists" which may be obtained from: ASME, 22 Law Drive, Fairfield, NJ 7007 or by calling: 1-800-843-2763.
+For more details regarding hoist duty cycles, please reference ANSI/ASTM HST-4.

-Environmental conditions in which the hoist operates are also important considerations for the user when and adjusting hoist inspection maintenance to local conditions.
-Frequency of programs inspection and maintenance must be increased if hoist is subjected to severe atmospheric environmental conditions, such as corrosive vapors, extreme heat or cold, cement or dust and other airborne contaminants.
+Environmental conditions in which the hoist operates are also important considerations for the user when adjusting hoist inspection and maintenance programs to local conditions.
+Frequency of inspection and maintenance must be increased if hoist is subjected to severe atmospheric environmental conditions, such as corrosive vapors, extreme heat or cold, cement or dust and other airborne contaminants.
 The user should carefully consider all environmental conditions and adjust frequency and degree of maintenance for his local conditions.
 Consult the factory's Field Service Department for advice regarding unusual environmental conditions.